 Doing nothing is over-rated

 Another criticism of the whole FIRE thing is that not everyone wants to live in a trailer in an RV park doing fuck all all day other than blogging, navel gazing and knitting their own lightbulbs.
 Again, there is some truth in this.
 As someone smart once said:

 “You can retire from a job, but don’t ever retire from making extremely meaningful contributions in life.”Stephen Covey

 A period of decompression is wonderful but, after that, doing nothing is over-rated.
-When you realise that, it brings the “finish line” MUCH closer.
 If there is a “dirty little secret” of financial independence, its that you don’t need to wait until you’ve got >25x your annual spending before making changes in your life.

 How can we help people?

 Talk is cheap, actions are what matters.
-The point of FI blogs like this one is to give actionable steps that low / average income people can follow to improve their situation.
-Turns out it also works for higher income people….bonus!
+The point of blogs like this one is to give actionable steps that anyone can follow to improve their situation.

 The question is not whether there is some magic wand that we can wave to immediately make all poor people rich…there isn’t.
 The question is whether everyone can get better with money?

 You can get extra content and first sight of new articles by joining my email list 👇